GM close to reintroducing common stock dividend, CFO says

 Ammann also said he believed the European car market has bottomed but wasn't sure how fast it would rebound.

+He said GM continues to believe it will break even financially in Europe - where it currently loses money - by mid-decade.

-Mary Barra, who will succeed Dan Akerson as GM CEO later this week, said the automaker would continue to strive to offer good values to customers after she takes the helm this week.
+Mary Barra, who will succeed Dan Akerson as GM CEO later this week, said the automaker would continue to strive to offer good values to customers after she takes the helm.

 Barra, a Detroit-area native and GM "lifer" who started with the company as an 18-year-old intern in 1980, will be the automaker's first-ever female chief executive.